Dasht-e Lut: Geology

 According to one study, more than half of the desert's surface is covered by volcanic rocks.
 Evaporites can be observed during hot periods.

 Archaeology

-Around 2500 BC, a flourishing civilization existed in this area.
+Around 2500 BC, a flourishing civilization, the Jiroft culture, existed in this area.
 The ancient city of Shahdad was located on the western edge of the Lut desert.
-And on the eastern side, there was a giant ancient city of Shahr-i-Sokhta.
+And on the eastern side, there was a large, 200 ha (490 acres), ancient city today called Shahr-e Sukhteh or Burnt City, on the former, now dry, Helmand River.

 The Lut area is an important region for Iranian archaeology.
 Recently, an extensive archaeological survey was conducted on the eastern flank of Kerman range and close to the western fringes of Lut Desert.
 As a result, eighty-seven ancient sites dating from the fifth millennium BC to the late Islamic era were identified.
 Twenty-three of these sites are assigned to the Chalcolithic period and Bronze Age.